Economy of Cornwall: Tourism

 Cornwall's unique culture, spectacular landscape and mild climate make it a popular tourist destination, despite being somewhat distant from the United Kingdom's main population centres.
 Surrounded by the Celtic Sea and the English Channel, Cornwall has miles of beaches and cliffs.
 Other tourist attractions include moorland, country gardens and wooded valleys, and tourism is a significant sector of the economy.

 In 2003, five million tourists were visiting Cornwall each year, mostly drawn from within the UK, making up around a quarter of the economy.
 In particular, Newquay is a popular destination for surfers.
 In 2004 the Eden Project near St Austell was considered to be a major financial success, drawing one in eight of Cornwall's visitors, though in 2007 it lost its bid to receive an extra £50m lottery grant (for a major expansion) in a public vote.
 The Eden Trust revealed a trading loss of £1.3 million for 2012–13, on a turnover of £25.4 million.
 The Eden Project had posted a surplus of £136,000 for the previous year.
 In 2014, Eden's accounts showed a surplus of £2 million.

 Visitors to Cornwall are served by Newquay Airport (at St Mawgan) and formerly by Plymouth City Airport, whilst private jets, charters and helicopters are also served by Perranporth airfield; night sleeper and daily rail services run between Cornwall, London and other regions of the UK.

 The Cornwall and West Devon Mining Landscape, which includes select mining landscapes across Cornwall and West Devon, has been a World Heritage Site since July 2006.

-Spending by tourists (from overseas) within Cornwall and Scilly brought £128 million to the area in 2013, while internal overnight trips to the area from other areas of the UK brought £1.15 billion and internal day visits brought £745 million.
+Spending by overseas tourists within Cornwall and Scilly brought £128 million to the area in 2013, while internal overnight trips to the area from other areas of the UK brought £1.15 billion and internal day visits brought £745 million.
+By 2013 two thirds (almost 250,000) of foreign visitors were from DACH countries, in part because of the great popularity of German-language telefilms based on the books of Rosamunde Pilcher.
+Most are filmed in Cornwall at locations such as Prideaux Place and Pencarrow.